 - “It is scientifically incorrect to say that war is caused by ‘instinct’ or any single motivation.”

-Since that time (interestingly, mirror neurons were discovered two years after the Statement) many branches of science have discovered overwhelming evidence that the Statement was correct, that in fact we are, as neuroscientists sometimes say, ‘wired for cooperation’ and empathy (to the extent that we are ‘wired’ for anything).
+Since 1986 many branches of science have discovered evidence that the Statement is correct.
+Interestingly, mirror neurons were discovered two years after the Statement was published.
+The fact is that humans are, as neuroscientists have shown, wired for cooperation and empathy, to the extent that we are wired for anything.
 The large amount of violence seen in societies today is caused not by our evolutionary inheritance but by our cultural conditioning.

 The Seville Statement on Violence – UNESCO